oz-e/applied-ml/CoOP/ReadMe.md

 # CoOp
-This document helps u run the CoOP.ipynb file under "CoOP/"
+This document helps you run the CoOP.ipynb file located in the CoOp folder.”

-Before running the notebook, set the model configurations in the beginning of the notebook.
-(The notebook displays the result of CoOP on caltech with exisiting Configuration.)
+Before running the notebook, please update the configuration settings in the first cell.
+This notebook demonstrates the results of CoOp on the Caltech101 dataset using the provided configuration.

 ## Configs